“Not everything that can be counted counts,

 and not everything that counts can be counted.”

 As is true of many schools in our state and nation, we at Petra Academy administer annual standardized tests.
-This week, our 1st-5th grade students will take their CTP tests and our 6th-9th graders will do the same during the second week of May.
+Our 1st-5th grade students will take their CTP tests and our 6th-9th graders will do the same.
 (We don’t test our 10th-12th graders in the spring since our sophomores take the PSAT in the fall, our juniors take the SAT in the fall and the ACT in the spring, and our seniors are graduating.)

 But there’s a difference; we test because we can, not because we must.
 This is unfortunately not the case for a majority of American schools.
 Education in the United States has been preoccupied with standardized testing this past century, but especially so during the past 15 years.
 From President George W. Bush’s “No Child Left Behind” in 2002 to President Obama’s “Race to the Top” in 2009, we have not lacked for modernity’s attempts to measure educational success by filling in bubbles (nor, thankfully, have we lacked for the humorous critique of it, either).